Sexual frustration is one of the modern frustrations caused by not having enough sex or simply being dissatisfied with your intimate life.

 But there are some things you can do now.
 You can find the best way to solve this problem and get back to having great sex with your partner again.

-If both of you aren’t aware of the ,there is no way you are ever going to solve it.
+If both of you aren’t aware of your issue, there is no way you are ever going to solve it.
 You have to be honest with your significant other.

 A low sex drive is the most common issue when it comes to being sexually frustrated.
 There are many ways to boost your sex drive.

-For starters, a good idea would be to try and play dirty ‘would you rather’ questions for guys and girls, send some naughty sexts, buy lingerie, try out sex toys, and similar things.
+For starters, a good idea would be to try and play dirty ‘would you rather’ questions for guys and girls, send some naughty sexts, try out sex toys or different kinds of foreplay, different sex positions, and types of sex (anal or oral sex) and similar things.

 The goal isn’t just to increase the number of your sexual encounters but to improve their quality.